seetaresearch/dragon/docs/api/python/dragon/math.rst

   : Compute the sum value of elements along the given axis.

   `tanh(...) <math/tanh.html>`_
-  : Compute the tanh result of input.
+  : Compute the tanh of input.

 .. toctree::
   :hidden: